Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{INIMALLY} Invasive Surgery (MIS) has flourished over the past decade due to its small surgical trauma, less pain and shorter recovery \cite{bergen2014stitching}.
+\IEEEPARstart{M}{Inimally} invasive surgery (MIS) has flourished over the past decade due to its small surgical trauma, less pain and shorter recovery \cite{bergen2014stitching}.
 In MIS, a laparoscope is utilized and inserted through a trocar into the human body to provide surgeons with visual information about surgical scene \cite{maier2013optical}.
-To facilitate the automatic/semi-automatic robotic surgery, surgical navigation system that generally offers internal structural information for intra-operative planning and employs external trackers for laparoscope localization is popularly integrated into the existing platforms \cite{hayashi2016clinical}.
-However, compared to conventional open surgeries, laparoscopic images observed in MIS are usually two-dimensional and the view of surgical field provided by laparoscope is commonly limited, which significantly decreases the understanding of the internal anatomy and negatively affects the practical operations.
-Moreover, extra tracking sensors may add complexity to robotic systems used in Operating Room (OR).
+To assist the laparoscopic surgery, surgical navigation system that generally offers internal structural information for intra-operative planning and employs external trackers for laparoscope localization is popularly integrated into the existing platforms \cite{hayashi2016clinical}.
+However, compared to conventional open surgeries, laparoscopic images observed in MIS are usually two-dimensional (2D) and the view of surgical field provided by laparoscope is commonly limited \cite{wu2007three}, which significantly decreases the understanding of the internal anatomy and negatively affects the practical operations.
+Moreover, extra tracking sensors may add complexity to surgical systems used in Operating Room (OR).